Syaw0/Design-Patterns/README.md

 ## 3. Behavioral Pattern

-**Behavior patterns simply is  to create and control the connection between objects and also how we interact with this objects**
+**Behavior patterns simply is  to create and control the connection between objects and also how we interact with this objects.**

 - [**Chain Of Responsibility**](https://github.com/Syaw0/Design-Patterns/tree/master/src/Behavioral_Patterns/Chain_Of_Responsibility)
 - [**Command(Action,Transaction)**](https://github.com/Syaw0/Design-Patterns/tree/master/src/Behavioral_Patterns/Command)